News

 Indie Web Server is a secure and seamless Small Tech personal web server.

-Upcoming Talks March
+Upcoming talks: March

 I’m giving two talks this month; at Le Grand Barouf Numérique in Lille, France on the 20th and at the Art, Technology, and Change conference at CPH:DOX, the Copenhagen International Documentary Film Festival in Copenhagen, Denmark on the 26th.